Jiangxi: Demographics

-The population of Jiangxi is approximately 39.66 million.
+The population of Jiangxi according 2020 Chinese census is 45.18 million.
 99.73% of that is Han Chinese, predominantly Gan and Hakka.
 Ganzhou, Jiangxi's largest city, has an especially large number of Hakka.
-Ethnic minorities include She.
+Ethnic minorities include the She people.

 Jiangxi and Henan both have the most unbalanced gender ratios of all Chinese provinces.
-Based on a 2009 British Medical Journal study, the ratio is over 140 boys for every 100 girls in the 1-4 age group.
+Based on a 2009 British Medical Journal study, the ratio is over 140 boys for every 100 girls in the 1–4 age group.

 In 2019 the most-common surname in Jiangxi was Liú (刘), the only province where this was the case.
 Overall Liu is the fourth-most common surname in the country.

 Religion

 The predominant religions in Jiangxi are Chinese folk religions, Taoist traditions and Chinese Buddhism.
 According to surveys conducted in 2007 and 2009, 24.05% of the population believes and is involved in ancestor veneration, while 2.31% of the population identifies as Christian.

 The reports didn't give figures for other types of religion; 73.64% of the population may be either irreligious or involved in worship of nature deities, Buddhism, Confucianism, Taoism, folk religious sects.